Network effects in default clustering for large systems: Numerical studies and simulation results

-Let us now investigate the core-periphery case by doing a low rank approximation based on the first two clusters.
-From the SVD decomposition, the second largest eigenvalue is 34.8857.
+Let us now investigate the core-periphery case by doing a low rank approximation based on the first two levels of interaction.
+From the SVD decomposition, the second largest eigenvalue is 143.
 Below, we summarize the empirical distributions of coefficients from the second columns of the matrices from the SVD decomposition.
 Table \ref{T:betaC2} is for coefficient $\tilde{\beta}_2^C$ and Table \ref{T:l2} is for coefficient $\tilde{\ell}_2$.